 Carpenter bees are chubby-looking insects who are true bees, not wasps or hornets.
 They resemble bumble bees, except that a carpenter bee's abdomen is shiny-looking, whereas a bumble bee's is fuzzy-looking.

 Carpenter bees are likable, for the most part.
 The females almost never sting, and the males don't even have stingers (although they like to pretend that they do).
 Also, like bees in general, carpenter bees are hard-working pollinators.
 You'll never find a lazy carpenter bee.

 Female carpenter bees drill holes to lay their eggs in.
-They start on one face of the wood, drill in a bit, take a sharp turn in the direction of the grain, and make a long tunnel.
+They start on one face or edge of the wood, drill in a bit, take a sharp turn in the direction of the grain, and make a long tunnel.

 Once the tunnels are drilled out, the carpenter bee starts laying eggs inside of them.
 The young complete their development inside the galleries.
-Very often females will return to the tunnels from which they emerged to lay their own eggs (making even more tunnels in the process), so carpenter bee damage can get worse every year if not treated.
+Very often females will return to the wood from which they emerged to lay their own eggs (making even more tunnels in the process), so carpenter bee damage can get worse every year if not treated.

 Another problem with carpenter bees is that they leave ugly stains of wax, frass, and fecal material on wooden surfaces.
 They basically just sweep it out the hole, where it can create unsightly stains that are difficult to remove.
 And again, if you ignore the problem, it'll just get worse over time.

-Carpenter bee removal and damage repair can be difficult, partially because of the heights involved.
+Carpenter bee removal and damage repair can be difficult because of the heights involved.
 In Rid-A-Critter's case that's not a problem because we have all kinds of ways to rise to the occasion, from step stools to bucket trucks.
 But it's definitely not the kind of job you want to try yourself.

-Carpenter Bee Control Gallery
+Metro Atlanta Carpenter Bee Control Gallery

 Here are some pictures of carpenter bee work we've done in and around the Atlanta area.